 CAP-21 assisted the Town of Inlet in securing a Local Waterfront Revitalization Project (LWRP) from the NYS Department of State for implemented additional improvements at Arrowhead Park.
 Arrowhead recently completed its 50th year as a municipal park and draws 30,000+ visitors per year.
 The Park is the cornerstone of Inlet’s tourism economy and improvements will include beach changing rooms, improved parking and walkways, increased accessibility, landscaping and lighting improvements and hopefully construction of a Park events pavilion.

-Our 6th Market Season starts Friday June 28 and runs through October 4from 1:00 – 5:00 pm behind Old Forge Hardware.
-New this year, CAP-21 and the Farmer’s Market will be featuring Adirondack artists and traditional crafts.
+Our 8th Market Season will start on June 29, 2015 and run 16 weeks through October 9 .
+The market will be open again this year from 1:00 – 5:00 pm at the market location behind Old Forge Hardware.
+CAP-21 and the Farmer’s Market will be continuing to feature traditional Adirondack artists and traditional crafts.
 Come share in our traditional arts.
-Its the Central Adirondack Friday place to be, and be sure to say hello to our market managers Reed & Barbara Proper.
+The Old Forge Farmers Market is the Central Adirondack’s Friday place to be.
+Be sure to stop and say hello to our wonderful market managers Reed & Barbara Proper

 Central Adirondack Laboratory for Environmental Studies (CALES)

 Through a grant from the NYS Department of State, and in collaboration with the Town of Webb and the Central Adirondack Arts & Sciences Advocacy, project consultants Phinney Design and ELAN Planning have developed a feasibility study on the establishment of an environmental and research entity within Old Forge.
 For more information please check out the summary report at CALES report_Revised draft_April 17